 David was ordained as a Baptist pastor in 2003 after four years of study at the Scottish Baptist College.
 He began his first pastorate at the age of 51 at Currie Baptist Church, being inducted in 2003, and he remained there until 2012.

-David is now based in City Gates Baptist Church (formerly Barnton Baptist Church) in the southwest of the city of Edinburgh, where he is involved in home group leadership and other areas of the church’s life.
+David is now based in City Gates Baptist Church (formerly Barnton Baptist Church) in the northwest of the city of Edinburgh, where he is involved in preaching, teaching, discipleship, and other areas of the church’s life.

 Writing “The Christ-Centered Life: Deep Calls to Deep” was a big change of direction for David, and it expanded his fruitfulness in ministry to far more people than ministry based in one church could ever have done.
 The book made his Christ-centered teaching available to every Christian across the world who wanted a deeper relationship with Christ.